zkileeg/FUBAR_Selection_Pipeline/README.md

 nextflow run FUBARPipe.nf --input_fasta $PWD/FastaFiles/ --input_cds $PWD/FastaFiles/
 ```

-NOTE: The peptide files MUST in a '.fasta' extension, and the cds files MUST end in '.cds'
+NOTE: The peptide files MUST end in a '.fasta' extension, and the cds files MUST end in '.cds'
 <p align="right">(<a href="#readme-top">back to top</a>)</p>